 The Obama Administration committed to investing $3.2 billion in energy projects in U.S. cities, counties, states, territories, and with Native American tribes.
 The Energy Efficiency and Conservation Block Grant program (EECBG), funded by the American Recovery and Reinvestment Act (ARRA), provides formula grants for projects that reduce total energy use and fossil fuel emissions, and improve energy efficiency nationwide.
 Funding is based on a formula that accounts for population and energy use.

+All ARRA-funded projects were completed by the end of 2012.
 A detailed breakdown of the EECBG funding by state, county, city and tribal government can be found at http://energy.gov/recovery-act.
-Additional information about the Washington County projects will be posted as the projects are completed.